 Because Adeaca PBA is a single integrated solution used for financial as well as operational project management, costs are recorded directly against the native CBS and can be directly incorporated into EVA computations without translating, mapping, importing or otherwise manipulating the data.

 Progress is continually monitored across a range of financial and operational indicators.
 The recorded progress is locked down as part of the month-end process which forms the basis of earned value calculations.
 The EVA dataset is completely embedded in the general project costing data and stored for future analysis and to serve as the basis for trend analysis.

 Out-of-the-box support for Earned Value Management

 In Adeaca PBA, CBS levels for earned value are user defined which means that even complex projects can be configured to be driven by only a handful of EVA accounts.
 This provides Earned Value Analysis performance metrics with minimum efforts required and is an excellent route for companies get started with EVA without completely up ending their business processes to support EVA.

 Likewise, the support for multiple EVA principles (or “earning rules”) means that clients can configure earned value to be computed based on progress indicators with which they are comfortable and are able to effectively track and maintain.

-The most comprehensive business system requirements document for project-based companies.
+The most comprehensive business system requirements document for project-driven processes.

-400+ criteria you can use immediately to evaluate any ERP/business system for its Project Business capabilities.
+400+ criteria you can use immediately to evaluate any business system for its Project Business capabilities.

 - Create or supplement your own RFI or business requirements document